Do Maintain

 Gareth does a great job of distilling the concepts, materials and techniques a novice sharpener needs to get started.
 Buy this book and get some stones.

-Josh Donald, author & founder of Bernal Cutlery
+Josh Donald, author of Sharp & founder of Bernal Cutlery

 About the author

-Gareth Heaton lives and works in Yorkshire, England where he runs Community Cutlery, a kitchenware business specialising in kitchen knives.
+Gareth Heaton lives and works in Ilkley, Yorkshire, where he runs Community Cutlery, a kitchenware business specialising in kitchen knives.
 Sharpening professionally since 2019, Gareth has restored thousands of knives, for both domestic and professional users.
-After discovering there was a real appetite for learning, he has gone on to teach knife sharpening skills to hundreds of people in the shop, at private events, and festivals, as well as online.
+After discovering there was a huge appetite for learning, he has gone on to teach countless people how to sharpen their own knives and tools, in person and online.

 Product details